SrijanSriv211/Silia/README.md

 ## Acknowledgements
-This work used compute from Google Colab and Kaggle free tier GPUs.
+This work used compute from Google Colab.

 ## References